ruizeliot/fish_larvae_traits_db/README.md

 Do not hesitate to signal errors or provide missing data/references in the Issues section or by sending an email to eliotruiz3@gmail.com.

-Please cite both the original reference and our data paper, which describes in further detail this new database and method, if you use any part of our database: REFERENCE TO BE ADDED
+Please cite both the original reference and our data paper, which describes in further detail this new database and method, if you use any part of our database: Ruiz, E., Thémèze-Leroy, M., Ferraton, F. et al. Global pelagic dispersal traits datasets for early-life stages of marine fishes.
+Sci Data 13, 1291 (2026). https://doi.org/10.1038/s41597-026-07768-1

 ---